astashov/liftosaur/blog/docs/index.md

 You can see that now we use `state.increment` in `weights += state.increment` expression.
 And we use different values for `increment` - `5lb` in Bench Press and `10lb` in Squat.

+There's also a way to define **user-prompted** state variables.
+For that, add a `+` sign after the variable name, like this:

+{% plannercode %}
+Bench Press / 3x8 / progress: custom(shouldBumpWeight+: 0) {~
+  if (shouldBumpWeight > 0) {
+    weights += 5lb
+  }
+~}
+{% endplannercode %}

+In this case, after the last set the app will ask the user for the `shouldBumpWeight` value.
+And if user enters 1, the weight would be increased.
+Otherwise - it'd stay the same.

 ### Temporary Variables

 Sometimes you want to store long math expression value in a variable to use it across the script.
 You can do it with temporary variables.
 The syntax looks like this - `var.foo = 30lb`.
 I.e. they should be prefixed with `var.`.
 For example: